 Continuing students who believe they qualify for Colorado residency must submit a completed Petition for In-State Tuition Classification by the deadline.
-Deadlines are the first Monday in August for the fall semester and the third Friday in December for spring semester.
+Students enrolled in online programs may be eligible for an exemption to this requirement; contact Admissions for additional information.
+Deadlines are the first Monday in August for the fall semester and the third Friday in December for spring.